kkannan1982/teams_mute/README.md

 My first attempt to create workflow with alfred

+## Installation

+Double Click the file to import

-Just import the file `Mute Teams.alfredworkflow` to have the workflow Ctrl + Option + Cmd + M to Mute
+Just import the file `Mute Teams.alfredworkflow` to have the workflow

+## Mute / Unmute

+Ctrl + Option + Cmd + M to Mute / Unmute